rithwiktom/mpich/doc/mpich/tuning_parameters.md

 * `MPIR_CVAR_GPU_USE_IMMEDIATE_COMMAND_LIST`:  to use immediate command lists, instead of normal command lists plus command queues

 * `MPIR_CVAR_GPU_DEBUG_INFO`: when enabled, print GPU hardware information

+* CVARs related to the intra-node GPU collectives are introduced in Section 2.6.